impostorsguides/impostorsguides.github.io/rbenv/part-1/1-g-content.md

 export RBENV_ROOT="/Users/myusername/.rbenv"
 ```

 This line of code just sets a 2nd environment variable named `RBENV_ROOT`.
-In my case, the value to which it gets set is the `.rbenv` hidden directory inside my home directory, aka `/Users/myusername/.rbenv`.

 Referring back to the `README.md` file we just read, we see that this env var "Defines the directory under which Ruby versions and shims reside."
 Given this is an env var and not a shell var, we can assume that this variable will be used by a child process.

+In my case, the value to which this env var gets set is the `.rbenv` hidden directory inside my home directory, aka `/Users/myusername/.rbenv`.

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>

-You could be forgiven for having some unanswered questions in your head right now above the above.
-We only have one more line of code to go before understanding each of these lines by themselves.
-From there, we can start putting together what the shim as a whole does.
+You could be forgiven for having some unanswered questions in your head right now.
+But we only have one more line of code to go before we're done with our line-by-line examination of the shim, so let's try to power through to the end of the file.
+Once we're done, we can start putting together what the shim as a whole does.

-Let's move on to that last line of code now.